 The Polymorphic eMRTD application is in compliance with the Polymorphic eMRTD Specification of the Dutch National Office of Identity Data (written by IDEMIA).
-This ensures authentication to an authentication service at eIDAS High assurance level, without revealing privacy sensitive ID attributes the authentication service provider.
-This is accomplished by the TnD v5.1 on COSMO J's Polymorphic Authentication (PMA) protocol, which randomizes Polymorphic Pseudonym, Identity and Complementary ID attributes.
+This ensures authentication to an authentication service at eIDAS High assurance level, without revealing privacy sensitive ID attributes to the authentication service provider.
+This is accomplished by the TOE's Polymorphic Authentication (PMA) protocol, which randomizes Polymorphic Pseudonym, Identity and Complementary ID attributes.